-Joe Sault, book II is more than half completed!
+Joe Sault, book II is ⅔ completed!
 It should end up being roughly the same length as the previous novel, Wakeless.

 Here are some of the elements that I’ve woven into the story, so far…

 • Style-wise, still, Michael Crichton meets Michael Connelly; straight-up sci-fi meets police procedural.
-Again, the mood is plodding but much more is happening around Detective Sault than before.
+Again, the pace is slow and even, but much more is happening around Detective Sault than before.
 Sault was off duty during most of Wakeless.
 This novel depicts a much more typical working life with multiple duties and a caseload.

 • Sault II carries on from the exact moment Wakeless ends.